We treat every client like a person, not just a case, offering compassionate support.

 The Asylum Process

 - Filing Form I-589.
 The application for asylum and withholding of removal.
-This must be filed within one year of your arrival.
+You must file this within one year of your arrival.

 - Biometric appointment.
-You will be scheduled for fingerprinting and background checks.
+You will attend fingerprinting and background checks.

 - Asylum interview or immigration court hearing.
 If you are not in removal proceedings, you will have an interview with an asylum officer.
 If you are in removal proceedings, your case will be heard by an immigration judge in court.